 - Uniforms prevent the application of subjective standards of dress in the classroom.
-Parents, students, and teachers know that the uniform meets the school's standards of modesty. - Uniforms are a positive influence in the school.
+Parents, students, and teachers know that the uniform meets the school's standards of modesty. - 2.
+Uniforms are a positive influence in the school.
 The Ambrose School places particular value on a structured learning environment.
 A child learns that when wearing an Ambrose uniform, he will engage in studious activity.
 Teachers have noted the advantage of uniforms in the instructional setting.
 This environment makes it easier for The Ambrose School to complete its primary task-the education of children. - 3.
 Uniforms encourage a community spirit, where individuality is sacrificed for the good of the group.
 This removes the potential distraction of what clothing other students are wearing.
 This also sets our group of students apart from other schools, encouraging each student to operate as a part of a body. - 4.
 Uniforms usually decrease the cost of clothing.
 Our uniform guide shows the dress requirements for each grade.
 Parents can typically purchase two to three sets of uniforms to last throughout the school year.
 If parents are interested in purchasing or selling used uniforms, we have a Uniform & Logowear Store at our Locust Grove Campus where parents can consign and/or purchase used items.

-Wednesday is formal day at The Ambrose School.
+Wednesday is formal day for all campuses..
 All students must wear their formal uniform every Wednesday.
 Informal options cannot be worn on Wednesdays.
-Please see the Uniform Guide for formal uniform requirements.